-\ Zero payment events can occur in MEPS for the following reasons: (1) the visit was covered under a flat fee arrangement (flat fee payments are included only on the first event covered by the arrangement), (2) there was no charge for a follow-up visit, (3) the provider was never paid directly for services provided by an individual, insurance plan, or other source, (4) the charges were included in another bill, or (5) the event was paid through government or privately funded research or clinical trials.
+^{} Zero payment events can occur in MEPS for the following reasons: (1) the stay was covered under a flat fee arrangement (flat fee payments are included only on the first event covered by the arrangement), (2) there was no charge for a follow-up stay, (3) the provider was never paid by an individual, insurance plan, or other source for services provided, (4) charges were included in the bill for a subsequent hospital admission (emergency room events only), or (5) the event was paid for through government or privately-funded research or clinical trials.

-4.2 Person-Based Estimates for Outpatient Visits
+4.2 Person-Based Estimates for Emergency Room Visits

-To enhance analyses of hospital outpatient visits, analysts may link information about outpatient visits by sample persons in this file to the annual full year consolidated file (which has data for all MEPS sample persons), or conversely, link person-level information from the full year consolidated file to this event-level file (see Section 5 below for more details).
-Both this file and the full year consolidated file may be used to derive estimates for persons with outpatient care and annual estimates of total expenditures.
-However, if the estimate relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one outpatient event are represented on this data file.
-Therefore, the full year consolidated file must be used for person-level analyses that include both persons with and without hospital outpatient care.
+To enhance analyses of emergency room visits, analysts may link information about emergency room visits by sample persons in this file to the annual full year consolidated file (which has data for all MEPS sample persons), or conversely, link person-level information from the full year consolidated file to this event-level file (see Section 5 below for more details).
+Both this file and the full year consolidated file may be used to derive estimates for persons with emergency room care and annual estimates of total expenditures.
+However, if the estimate relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one emergency room event are represented on this data file.
+Therefore, the full year consolidated file must be used for person-level analyses that include both persons with and without emergency room care.